Skip to content

 Hassan, STR operator

 Hassan manages 14 vacation rentals.
-After two close-call grease fires from guests in 2025, his insurance carrier started asking pointed questions.
-Stovyn ships per-unit; Hassan paired all 14 from his phone in an afternoon.
-Each unit's status feeds a single dashboard.
-When a unit's stove has been at high heat for an extended window with no acknowledgement, Hassan's on-call cleaner (the unit's local trusted contact) gets the SMS first.
-The insurance carrier accepted Stovyn as a partial credit toward the building's premium.
+After two close-call grease fires from guests in 2025, his insurance carrier started asking questions.
+He paired all 14 units from his phone in an afternoon, each feeding one dashboard.
+When a stove sits at high heat with no acknowledgement, Hassan's on-call cleaner (the unit's local contact) gets the SMS first.
+The carrier accepted Stovyn as a partial credit toward the building's premium.

 Hospitality